ashwinsajiv/ProductsAPI/README.md

 ## Documentation

 To ease up and make documentation prettier, two node libraries have been used.
 They are `swagger-jsdoc` and `swagger-ui-express`.
 Using these, documentation of APIs in openAPI format can be generated from comments.
 Check `./controllers/*.js` for comments holding information about each of the endpoint, which is stripped and documented at `http://localhost/docs` or `http://localhost:3000/docs`.

+## Postman

+Checkout `./postman/postman_collections` for all the postman requests involving all the endpoints.